Ernyoke/certified-aws-advanced-networking-specialty/07-security/inspector.md

-# AWS Inspector
+# Amazon Inspector

 - Is a product designed to check EC2 instances and the operating systems running on those instances for any vulnerabilities or deviations against best practice
 - Inspector can be run for a certain period of time (15 min, 1 hour, 1 day, etc.) to identify any unusual traffic and configurations which can put instances to risk
 - Provides a report of findings ordered by severity
 - Inspector can work with 2 main type of assessment per instances:
-    - Network Assessment: can be conducted agentless
+    - **Network Assessment**: can be conducted agentless, but adding a agent provides additional richer information
-    - Network and Host Assessment: requires an agent to be installed
+    - **Network and Host Assessment**: requires an agent to be installed.
+Looks at OS level vulnerabilities
-- Rules packages: determine what is checked on an instance
+- **Rules packages**: determine what is checked on an instance
 - Examples of rule packages:
     - **Network Reachability**:
         - Can be done with no agent or with an agent providing OS visibility